HL7/cqf-measures/pages/measure-terminology-service.md

 [CQFMMeasureTerminologyService](CapabilityStatement-measure-terminology-service.html)

-TODO: Support bulk operations for: Code lookup, validation, expansion
+TODO: Support paged operations for: Code lookup, validation, expansion
 TODO: Consider how Measure value set and terminology usage is determined by the Terminology Service